goat-community/goat/README.md

 `npm start`

-If all steps were successful you will be able to use GOAT when typing the following into your browser:
+If all steps were successful you will be able to use GOAT by typing the following into your browser:

 http://localhost:8585